 What's a fixed rate home loan?

 We offer 1–5-year fixed rates on all our home loans.
-See our current fixed rates.
+See our current fixed interest rates.

 How do I switch to a fixed rate home loan?

-You’ll need to contact our team via live chat to fix your home loan account.
-Simply log into Macquarie Online Banking or the Macquarie Mobile Banking app to start a live chat.
+You'll need to contact us via chat to fix your home loan account.
+Simply log into Macquarie Online Banking or the Macquarie Mobile Banking app to start a chat.

 What should I consider before I fix my rate?